 Membership benefits and responsibilities

-- You'll also be able to use the space in evenings and weekends when a key member is present
+- Use the space when a key member is present

 - Store your projects in the space (within reason)

-If you are a key member, you can:
+If you are a key member, you can also:

-- Get into the space any time (a set of keys!)
+- Get into the space at any time

 Key members also have responsibilities: